Skip to Content

 Orbit Media Studios

-This blueprint from Orbit Media Studio seems more appropriate for smaller teams, where the writer is part of the marketing team.
+Another great SEO content brief example is this blueprint from Orbit Media Studio.
+It seems geared towards smaller teams, where the writer is part of the marketing team.
 Much of the instructions for creating the content seem more like reminders — use short paragraphs, get contributor quotes, etc.

 Other aspects of the template, such as influencer marketing, email marketing, and social media promotion, are typically outside the scope of work for a writer.
 However, depending on the situation, and with a little customization, it may fit your needs.